gbrunner/developing-with-imagery/README.md

 ## Prerequisites
 - Intro to GIS (using ArcGIS Pro)
+- Intro to Remote Sensing
 - Programming with Python
-- An ArcGIS Server\Enterprise Course
+- Familiarity with ArcGIS Server\Enterprise
-- Classical Remote Sensing

 ## Textbooks
+No textbook!
+All course materials and readings will be available online for free.

 ## Course Schedule
 | Week    | Topics | Date |